onchainengineering/hmi-wirtual/docs/install/docker.md

 ### Docker-based workspace is stuck in "Connecting..."

-Ensure you have an externally-reachable `CODER_ACCESS_URL` set.
+Ensure you have an externally-reachable `WIRTUAL_ACCESS_URL` set.
 See [troubleshooting templates](../admin/templates/troubleshooting.md) for more steps.